floresql/floresql/README.md

 replacing a brittle manual workflow with an automated Python pipeline, designing a structured data lake on S3, or building the data models that power business dashboards in Tableau.
-My drive to connect the dots means I see roadblocks as opportunities to dig in and figure things out, especially when it involves learning something new.
+My drive to connect the dots means I see roadblocks as opportunities to dig in and figure things out, especially learning new skills.

 That's what led me to data engineering: the intersection of clean architecture, reliable automation, and real business impact.
 I'm